mouseandthebillionaire/RAGE/docs/Q3/README.md

 Djebbara et al.'s "Contemplative neuroaesthetics and architecture: A sensorimotor exploration" provided many helpful language and concepts for framing contemplative experiences outside religious and/or spiritual settings.
 The distinction between contemplation and "mindfulness" is beneficial:

-_"we define mindfulness as a state of non-judgmental awareness and focused attention on the present moment, while contemplation as a state of intense concentration, introspection, and open or directed consideration "_[^7]
+_"we define mindfulness as a state of non-judgmental awareness and focused attention on the present moment, while contemplation as a state of intense concentration, introspection, and open or directed consideration "_[^8]

-The phrases' introspection' and 'open consideration' lend a more open-ended, less goal-oriented approach than the word "reflection" is often used in the design literature.
+The phrases "introspection" and "open consideration" lend a more open-ended, less goal-oriented approach than how "reflection" is used in design literature.
 Additionally, their separation of externally-induced (EX-I) and internally-induced (IN-I) means of reaching contemplative states is helpful.
 Likewise, it is interesting to note that architects (as *functional* aesthetic practitioners) value architecture as a means to contemplation because of the "performative" success of the values within.
 All of this seems to align with at least some of how we think about video games, which are also "functionally" aesthetic objects.

 #### Vilém Flusser